Spacerat/Jupyter-Notebooks/readme.md

-This project contains various ipython notebooks I have made to explore and explain ideas and concepts in maths.
+This project contains various jupyter notebooks
+I have made to explore and explain ideas and concepts in maths.